 Many parents think, “Man, I just don’t GET my kids!”
 Guess what?
 Your kids often don’t “get” themselves, either.
 With all the changes they’re undergoing, both physiologically and socially, adolescents and teenagers may respond to people and situations in ways that they themselves do not understand and cannot control.
 Their emotions are often extreme and are often expressed through their behavior and in problematic relationships.

-The approach of Child and Adolescent Psychotherapists seeks to look beneath the surface of difficult emotions, behaviours and relationships to help children, adolescents and their families to understand themselves and their problems.
-They are trained to carefully observe what a child or young person might be communicating non-verbally through their behaviour and play.
+Our therapists are highly trained to look beneath the surface of difficult emotions, behaviors, and relationships to help adolescents as well as teenagers and their families to see themselves and their problems in a clearer light, and provide them with guidance, wisdom and understanding.
+We know how to carefully observe what an adolescent or teenager might be communicating non-verbally through their patterns of behavior.

 The extensive training of our therapists also enables us to work with these very disturbing thoughts and to develop and sustain relationships with adolescents and teenagers to help them to make sense of their experience.
 Confused, frightened, hurt, angry or painful feelings can gradually be put into words rather than actions.

 As a result, your adolescent or teenager can begin to express their emotions in less disturbed ways and start to return to the normal process of child development.
 Consequently, they are likely to feel less anxious, more able to learn and better equipped to sustain friendships.

 Let’s face it, growing up in today’s world is really hard!
 Sometimes young people simply need a helping hand navigating social issues.
 At other times, they may need a trained, caring, yet impartial voice of reason.
 If you or your teenager/adolescent is at the point of needing support, please call!
 Your relationships are too important.
 Don’t wait until it’s too late!